 Director of Library Programs

 The George Washington Prize honors outstanding new works on George Washington and his times (the Revolutionary and founding eras circa 1760-1820).
-Works that reach a broad, non-scholarly public audience, are elegantly crafted and intellectually rigorous, and contribute substantially to the ongoing national conversation about the legacy and meaning of America’s revolution are eligible for consideration.
+Works that reach a broad, non-scholarly public audience, are elegantly crafted and intellectually rigorous, and contribute substantially to the ongoing national conversation about the legacy and meaning of America’s Revolutionary and founding eras are eligible for consideration.
 Publishers and authors are invited to submit books that meet these criteria.

-The $50,000 Prize is sponsored by Washington College, the Gilder Lehrman Institute of American History, and George Washington’s Mount Vernon.
+The $50,000 prize is sponsored by Washington College, the Gilder Lehrman Institute of American History, and George Washington’s Mount Vernon.
 Each year the sponsors appoint a jury of three historians or other qualified scholars who are asked to name up to seven finalists.
-The finalists are announced on George Washington’s birthday.
+The finalists for this year will be announced on July 4th.
 A final selection committee made up of two representatives of each of the three sponsoring institutions, plus an independent historian, reviews the finalists and chooses a winner.
+The winner will have the prize presented to them at a gala in New York City in the fall.

 Please submit five copies of the book plus author and editor contact information to: